bobbydmartino/DockerizedHomeMediaServer/README.md

 # Dockerized Home Media Server

 My family has been building a Classic Movie Collection for about 30 years now.
-It started with my fathers vhs collection, which he would have you know rivaled blockbuster back in the day.
-Later, all the movies, including the ones that were continuing to be added were converted to dvd's.
-This, in response to redbox.
-We really did hate paying for content.
-With the advent of streaming services, we found [plex](plex.tv) and converted the entire collection to digital streaming.
-Now wherever we go we can have access to movies from [Great Train Robbery](https://en.wikipedia.org/wiki/The_Great_Train_Robbery_(1903_film)) to the end of the golden age and beginnings of film noir with [rebel without a cause](https://en.wikipedia.org/wiki/Rebel_Without_a_Cause) and [psycho](https://en.wikipedia.org/wiki/Psycho_(1960_film))
+It started with my fathers VHS collection, which, he would have you know, rivaled blockbuster back in the day.

+As the days of tapes and rewinding came to a close, all the movies, including the ones that were continuing to be added, were converted to dvd's.
+This seemed to perfectly correspond to the rise of redbox.

+Then, with the advent of the [plethora of streaming services](https://www.youtube.com/watch?v=TQLlnXc5Muc&t=24s), we found [plex](plex.tv) for maintaing and watching our collection and converted all the movies for digital streaming.
+Now wherever we go we can have access to movies from [Great Train Robbery](https://en.wikipedia.org/wiki/The_Great_Train_Robbery_(1903_film)) all the way to the end of the Golden Age and beginnings of film noir with movies such as [Rebel Without a Cause](https://en.wikipedia.org/wiki/Rebel_Without_a_Cause) and [Psycho](https://en.wikipedia.org/wiki/Psycho_(1960_film))

 ## Implementation:
 All of our servers run on [intel nuc's](https://www.intel.com/content/www/us/en/products/details/nuc.html). initial_install.sh merely puts dependecies for docker onto the machines when ubuntu server is first installed